tymyrddin/blue/source/docs/current/ecosystem/governance.md

-# Process and governance knowledge
+# CNA process and governance

 CNA work is binding into an international trust system: the CVE programme.
 Accuracy, compliance, and disciplined process are non-negotiable.
 What to do and how to do it.